phpList/phplist-plugin-restapi-core/restapi/docs/README.md

 ## More information

-See the `docs` folder for detailed documentation on the structure and usage of this plugin.
+See the `/docs` folder for detailed documentation on the structure and usage of this plugin.

 ## Issues